Improvisation and Storytelling Workshop

 ― Miles Davis

-stage and create something new with little preparation.
-The most important rule for improvisers is, “always say yes.”
+Stage and create something new with little preparation.
+The most important rule for improvisers is to “always say yes.”
 From there, performers work together to create something that has never been seen before.
 When the freedom of improvisation is combined with the structure of any story, you’d be surprised how far a group’s imagination can go.

 Meet your workshop leader

 Alex is a professional actor from Colorado living full-time in Amsterdam.
 Alex began his theatre career as a teaching assistant at the Denver Center Theatre Academy.
 During his time in Chicago, Alex was an active part of the city’s vibrant storefront-theatre scene.
 Some of Alex’s most notable roles were Matt in Dog Sees God (Fearless Theatre Company), Touchstone in As You Like It (Citadel Theatre Company), and Berenger in Rhinoceros (Public House Theatre Company).

 In 2017 Alex made to decision to move with his partner to Amsterdam.
 Since then, Alex has become a member of Orange Theatre Company’s ensemble and performed in three of their productions (Pillowman, B-Word, Noises Off).
 Alex has also partnered with STET with whom he has conducted over a dozen theatre workshops for children and teenagers across the Netherlands.
 In August of 2019, Alex launched his own theatre company, the Reckless Shakespeare Company. the company operates from a simple premise: serious actors, no director, and one rehearsal.
 Every two months, the RSC mounts a new Shakespeare production in venues throughout Holland.
 He is delighted to be actively involved in the theatre community in the Netherlands.

 A sample of the activities is listed here to give you an idea what to expect on the day.